top of page

 Primary Teacher Education (PrimTEd) 3.0

-Optima funds PrimTEd 3.0, led by Kelello Collectives, which develops standardised assessments to measure student teachers’ knowledge in foundation phase literacy in IsiXhosa, Sepedi, and English as a First Additional Language, as well as mathematics.
+PrimTEd 3.0, led by Kelello Collectives, develops standardised assessments to measure student teachers’ knowledge in foundation phase literacy in IsiXhosa, Sepedi, and English as a First Additional Language, as well as mathematics.
 The project also facilitates communities of practice among lecturers to garner their support and inputs in the design and uptake of these assessments.

 Advancing research on early grade learning